Inside: Get a look at the new Noom Weight Loss App, along with a full review and my personal results. Direct affiliate links are used in this post.

 How easy is it to use?

-Overall it has really easy for me to use.
+Overall it was really easy for me to use.
 I'll go through the ease of each basic feature below.

 There are two features I'd love to see added in the food logging section:

 One is the ability to swipe a whole meal from the previous day over into today in one move.
-For example, I eat the same oatmeal, blueberries, almond butter and espresso every day.
-All four or these items show up at the top of my favorite meals when I go to log my breakfast but I have to add each one.
+For example, I eat the same oatmeal, blueberries, almond butter and espresso almost every day for breakfast.
+All four or these items show up at the top of my favorite meals when I go to log my breakfast but I have to add each one and select the serving size.
 Not a huge issue but it would be an easy time saver.

 The other food logging feature I'd love is the ability to add a recipe by using a URL.
 We cook a lot and rather than add all the ingredients one by one, or create a dish, some apps I've used allow you to copy and paste the URL of a recipe and it pulls the info and allows you match ingredients for an accurate calorie count and then lets you select how many servings you had.
 Again, not a deal breaker just another way to log.

 Weight logging and exercise logging

 These were both also super simple.
 There are reminders for each one in your menu/to-do list on the days you are supposed to do them.
 My steps were recorded by syncing my fitbit.